-As any real estate agent will tell you, pricing a home is about more than researching comparable properties nearby (otherwise known as a comparative market analysis) and gauging whether it’s currently a buyer’s or seller’s market.
-Knowing what kind of shape your house is in is critical for setting the right price when you list it.
+As any real estate agent will tell you, pricing a home is more than researching comparable properties nearby (otherwise known as a comparative market analysis) and gauging whether it’s currently a buyer’s or seller’s market.
+Knowing what shape your house is in is critical for setting the right price when you list it.

 And if the competition is fierce, knowing your home’s strengths and weaknesses can be a tremendous asset.
-Your real estate agent can advertise the impressive results from your home inspection—like a roof that’s in great shape—to help set your home apart from other properties in your area.
+Your real estate agent can advertise the impressive results from your home inspection—like a roof in great shape—to help set your home apart from other properties in your area.

 Why should homeowners get a home inspection?

 Finally, even if the home isn’t changing hands, a home inspection is still a good idea.
-Home owners should get a home maintenance inspection every year or two to ensure your house is in good shape and address any minor repair or replacement needs before they become major problems.
+Homeowners should get a home maintenance inspection every year or two to ensure your house is in good shape and address any minor repair or replacement needs before they become major problems.